 Addition Tip: Keep your Tripod Safe (In case it fall)

-for an addition tip is come from my own experience.
-I was at an edge of cliff took a shot of mountain landscape photography.
-It’s really windy there, and then my tripod just got shaken and about fell down off the cliff with my camera and my camera bag attach to the tripod.
-Luckily, I respond quick enough to grab my tripod before it actually fell.
+Other than those 5 tips on using a tripod for landscape photography, an additional tip comes from my own experience.
+I was at the edge of a cliff took a shot of mountain landscape photography.
+It’s really windy there, and then my tripod just got shaken and about fell down off the cliff with my camera and my camera bag attached to the tripod.
+Luckily, I respond quickly enough to grab my tripod before it actually fell.
 I think I was ready to jump back then.
 Since then I hardly ever want to take a photo anywhere near a cliff or the edge of any high place.

 So this is just an experience that happened to me once and I want to share it with you.
 Don’t want to scare you, it is just to remind you to be careful with your photography gear.